shahcompbio/cellscape/README.md

 The second shows copy number data of a triple negative breast cancer patient published in Wang et al. (2014).
 ![](cellscape_screenshot2.png)

+To view the documentation for CellScape, type the following command in R:

+?cellscape

 CellScape was developed at the Shah Lab for Computational Cancer Biology at the BC Cancer Research Centre.

 References: